keystonejs/keystone/docs/guides/add-lists.md

 ## Creating basic list in separate file

-To improve maintainability of your code it is convenient to split List schemas to separate file.
+To improve maintainability of your code it is convenient to split List schemas to separate files.
 Then we can import it in `index.js` for registration.
-Create a folder named 'lists'. a file `Todos.js` inside of it and put following code inside.
+Create a directory named 'lists', with a file `Todos.js` inside of it and put the following code inside.

 ```javascript
 const { Text, Checkbox } = require('@keystone-alpha/fields');